 In today’s global job market having bilingual skills can help you stand out among the masses to advance your career goals.
 According to the Center for Languages, Literatures, and Cultures at Ohio State University, the U.S. Government has greatly expanded its search for foreign language employees.
-This includes the Department of Defense, Department of Justice, Department of State, the CIA and the NSA.
+This includes the Department of Defense, the Department of Justice, the Department of State, the CIA, and the NSA.
 These agencies require qualified interpreters and analysts who are also capable of understanding the culture of the country, individuals, or situations encountered.
 The CIA, in particular, is so vested in hiring applicants with foreign language skills they offer an incentive program as well as a hiring bonus that pays up to $35,000.
-Some languages are listed as “mission critical” in its selection process.
+Some languages are listed as “mission critical” in their selection process.
 Below are samples of the most in-demand:

 Arabic is the main language of the Middle East and North Africa.
 Approximately 223 million people speak variations of the Arabic language.
 Every level of the federal government is looking for applicants who speak this language.
 It is the official and co-official language of 25 countries including Iraq, Kuwait, and Syria.
 Listed as “mission critical” by the CIA.

 Farsi, also known as the Persian language, is spoken by approximately 110 million people.
 It is the official language of Iran, Afghanistan, and Tajikistan and has at least 20 dialects.
 This is also a language where available jobs increase for people who know the Farsi/Persian language.
-The needed positions run the gamut; elected officials in Washington, D.C., all branches of the military, and diplomats within State Department either need to use Farsi or have administrators and translators to help them carry out their duties.
+The needed positions run the gamut; elected officials in Washington, D.C., all branches of the military, and diplomats within the State Department either need to use Farsi or have administrators and translators to help them carry out their duties.
 Listed as “mission critical” by the CIA.

 Korean is commonly cited as a “language isolate.”
 This simply means it’s a natural language from which no relationships with other languages can be confirmed.
 There are 48.5 million speakers in South Korea and 23.3 million in North Korea.
 Millions more who speak Korean can be found around the world.
 It’s broken down into two dialects: Seoul in South Korea and P’yŏngyang in North Korea.
 Approximately 1.7 million people identify as Korean Americans making it one of the best languages needed to land a job in at the state and local government levels.
 Listed as “mission critical” by the CIA.